Why Zeolite for Horses: Protection against Toxic Contaminants in Feed

 5. Nitrates and Nitrites

-Effects: Impairment of oxygen transport in the blood, nitrite poisoning (methemoglobinemia), digestive disorders.
+Effects: Impaired oxygen transport in the blood, nitrite poisoning (methemoglobinemia), digestive disorders.

-Origin: Liquid manure from conventional livestock farming, containing antibiotic and hormone residues, is spread on pastureland.
-These residues remain on the plants and in the soil, particularly when applied using trailing hoses.
+Origin: Slurry from conventional animal husbandry, containing antibiotic and hormone residues, is spread on pastures.
+Especially when applied with trailing hoses, these residues remain on the plants and in the soil.

-Effects: Residues can re-enter the food chain via feed when hay or grass is harvested, or be ingested directly by horses in the pasture.
-This can lead to antibiotic resistance, hormonal imbalances, and other health problems.
+Effects: The residues can re-enter the food chain via feed when hay or grass is harvested, or be directly ingested by horses in the pasture.
+This can lead to antibiotic resistance, hormonal disorders, and further health impairments.

 7. Polychlorinated Biphenyls (PCBs)

-Origin: Industrial pollutants that are released into the environment and can end up in animal feed.
+Origin: Industrial contaminants released into the environment that can end up in feed.

-Effects: Liver and skin problems, immune and hormonal disorders, increased risk of cancer.
+Effects: Liver and skin problems, immune and hormonal disorders, increased cancer risk.

 8. Dioxins

-Origin: By-products of industrial processes that enter the environment and can accumulate in animal feed.
+Origin: By-products of industrial processes that enter the environment and can accumulate in feed.

 Effects: Cancer, developmental disorders, hormonal problems, immune disorders.